ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ![Generate a CSR - Invalid Input](ipf_cert/create_a_csr_invalid_input.png)

-If any special characters are required in any of the mentioned fields, you may use the following steps:
+If any special characters are required in any of the mentioned fields, follow these steps:

 1. Fill out the **Create a CSR (Certificate Signing Request)** form, but avoid any special characters (in our example, we replaced `Test Company with &`